 Sure, the economy is undoubtedly going to leave you on first-name terms with the local fuel station attendants, but reliability plays a huge role here, and the 8100 is typically the cheaper option when it comes to overall maintenance.

 Admittedly, you’re probably not going to opt for this engine if you’re doing the daily runs around town, but when it comes to hauling heavy loads, it’s a serious contender to even the highest-regarded diesel blocks.

 The 8100 not only featured in GM’s vehicles, and it went on to feature in motorhome and marine applications as a cheaper alternative to expensive diesel offerings.

-Once production ceased in 2009, they would be the last of the big-blocks, with GM instead favoring the smaller Vortec 5.3, 6.0, and 6.2L engines, most likely due to the tightening emissions legislation.
+Once production ceased in 2009, they go down in history as the last of the legendary big-blocks, with GM instead favoring the smaller Vortec 5.3, 6.0, and 6.2L engines, most likely due to the tightening emissions legislation.

 Vortec 8100 Engine Information & Specs

 GM’s Vortec engines have indeed stood the test of time, and arguably the most well-known variations were the original 5.0L and 5.7L engines from the small-block Chevy V8’s, way back in 1955.
 You can use this handy Chevy serial number lookup to confirm the specific engine.

 They released I4, I5, I6, and V6 variations in the mid-nineties, alongside three V8 engines to the series.

 As GM replaced the 7.4-liter Vortec 7400 with the 8.1-liter Vortec 8100 in 2001, the engine would go on to ultimately mark the end of the GM big-block engines as we knew them.